chucktilbury/Kata/README.md

 #####################
 #
 # There must be exactly one start function in a program.
 This is where the
 # program execution begins.
 #
 start_function
-    = 'start' function_body
+    = 'function' 'start' function_body

 #####################
 #
 # Import statement must always be at the module level.
 An import is treated as
 # a separate module and only the names are read in so that they can be
 # referenced.
 The imported module is then linked by the compiler to make the
 # program.
 #
 import_statement